How to Choose an Acupuncturist

 - How much will it cost?

 We also asked about prices for community acupuncture.
-Prices quoted to our undercover shoppers were far lower than those for private sessions, ranging from $15 to more than $60 per session among acupuncturists who offered it.
+Prices quoted to our undercover shoppers were typically far lower than those for private sessions, ranging from $40 to $95 per session among acupuncturists who offered it.

 Keep in mind that because the IRS considers acupuncture a qualifying medical expense, you can pay fees through a pre-tax health savings account.